 Early Successional Forest, also referred to as "young forest habitat", from a forestry standpoint, is defined as trees younger than 20 years in age, and have not reached canopy closure.
 The historical extent of early successional forest in Maryland is uncertain, but today occupies 3% of forestland.
 Maryland has a variety of declining species that depend on early successional habitat, including woodcocks and golden-winged warblers.
 Certainly the origin, distribution and characteristics of today's forms of early successional forest are, in many cases, quite different.
-Prior to widespread European colonization, fires set by Native Americans and settlers and, to a lesser degree, lightning strikes, played a major role in creating and sometimes perpetuating forest conditions dominated by shrubs and small trees.
-Herbivores (e.g., beaver, bison, and topography, soil conditions, elk), and storm-related events (e.g., floods, ice storms, and tropical storms) also played significant roles.
-Together, these agents of change maintained a shifting mosaic of early successional habitat embedded within a landscape that was likely dominated by old growth forest and a variety of grassland, shrubland and wetland habitats.
+Prior to widespread European colonization, fires set by Native Americans and settlers and, to a lesser degree, lightning strikes, played a major role in creating sometimes and perpetuating forest conditions dominated bv shrubs and small trees.
+Herbivores (e.g., beaver, bison, and elk), topography, soil conditions, and storm-related events (e.g., floods, ice storms, and tropical storms) also played significant roles.
+Together, these

+Table 1 Area of old growth forests and Old Growth Ecosystem Management Areas (OGEMA) in Maryland's State Forests agents of change maintained a shifting mosaic of early successional habitat embedded within а landscape that was likely dominated by old growth forest and a variety of grassland, shrubland and wetland habitats.
 The degree to which these factors affected the landscape varied by region and with local conditions (e.g., soil type, forest type, slope, and aspect).
 Today, the amount of Successional Forest is largely driven by three processes: logging, succeeding non-forest land, and forest edges.
-In logged areas, early successional forest begins to develop within one year of a timber harvest and may persist for 10-20 years or more depending, in part, on pre-harvest forest conditions, soil type, the size and type of silviculture, post-harvest silvicultural treatments, and the degree to which deer herbivory and invasive plant species impede native plant establishment and growth.
+In logged areas, early successional forest begins to develop within one year of a timber harvest and may persist for 10-20 years or more depending, in part, on preharvest forest conditions, soil type, the size and type of silviculture, post-harvest silvicultural treatments, and the degree to which deer herbivory and invasive plant species impede native plant establishment and growth.
 Old cropland, pasture, or reclaimed strip mines are areas that were converted to agriculture or some other non-forested condition and have been recently allowed to "succeed" back to forest, or are otherwise managed in a way that has led to the development of early successional forest.
 Forest edges are usually abrupt, narrow (usually 3-30 ft wide), linear ecotones between a forested and non-forested habitat (e.g., cropland, road, transmission line right-of-way, backyard) or between two dissimilar forest age classes.